MrKD114/aws-projects-dinesh/28 - Build a step function for order workflow/readme.md

-# UC-26: Order Workflow using AWS Step Functions
+#Order Workflow using AWS Step Functions

 This project demonstrates how to build a **Step Function-based Order Workflow** using AWS Lambda and Step Functions.
 It helps in understanding how state machines can orchestrate multiple services in a serverless environment.